Colonial history of Angola: 17th century

 Luanda was granted the status of city in 1605.
 In 1617, Benguela developed into a town.
 In 1618 the Portuguese built Fortaleza São Pedro da Barra fortress, followed by the Fortaleza de São Miguel fortress in 1634.
 Luanda was Portuguese Angola's administrative centre from 1627, with one exception.

 During the Portuguese war of independence against the Spanish, the Dutch ruled Luanda from 1640 to 1648 as Fort Aardenburgh.
 The Portuguese sought to reassert their control over Angola after the Dutch occupation of the 1640s.
 Angola was a part of Portuguese West Africa from the annexation of several territories in the region as a colony in 1655 until its designation as an overseas province, effective October 20, 1951.

 Brazil's influence in Angola grew substantially after 1650, with some observers comparing Angola's relationship with Brazil as a colony to its empire.
 Contact with Brazil resulted in the transfer of cassava from South America to Angola and the transformation of Angolan agriculture, increasing the diversity of the local diet and reducing the impact of drought on farmers' harvest.

 In 1656, the Portuguese signed a treaty with Queen Nzinga of Ndongo, an adversary of the Portuguese who had been expelled from Kingdom in the 1620s by the Imbangala.

 The Portuguese went to war with the Kingdom of the Kongo in 1660.
 António I succeeded his father, Garcia II, as the King of the Kongo in 1661.
-António led the Kongo against the Portuguese until his disastrous loss at the Battle of Mbwila on 29, 1665. the Portuguese suffered a disastrous defeat at the Battle of Kitombo when they tried to invade Kongo in 1670.
+António led the Kongo against the Portuguese until his disastrous loss at the Battle of Mbwila on 29 October 1665. the Portuguese suffered a disastrous defeat at the Battle of Kitombo when they tried to invade Kongo in 1670.
 António died at Mbwila and the Portuguese abolished his army.
 Kongo suffered from division and decline after António's death.

 Their principal ally in the war against Queen Nzinga, defected when Portugal agreed to accept her claim as Queen of Ndongo in 1657.
 She revolted in 1670.
 Although the Portuguese managed to defeat her in a long siege of the capital, Mpungo Andongo, in 1671, it was a costly victory.
 Further interference in Matamba and the affairs of Matamba and Kasanje in 1680s led to another defeat at the Battle of Katole in 1684.
 Following this affair, Portugal turned its attention away from war in the north either against Kongo or Ndongo.

 In 1684, the bishop's seat was moved to São Paulo de Luanda, and São Salvador declined in importance, especially after its abandonment in 1678 as the civil war in that country intensified.
 Even after Pedro IV restored the city and repopulated it in 1709, the ecclesiastical center of gravity in Angola rested with the Portuguese colony.